hunter1992/zhmfem/README.md

 ### Prerequisites

 #### 1. Operating system
-The author developed the original version of ZHMFEM using the Manjaro Linux system.
 Currently in the early stages of core functionality development, the compiled version of ZHMFEM is __not__ compatible with MacOS and Windows (you can fix this by compiling the source code yourself on your system).
 The operating system information used by the author is as follows:
 ```
                    -`                    zhm@ZHM
                  .o+`                    -------